tsilb/scand/README.md

   3. Paste "Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r"
   4. Hit enter

-In the Web.config file, the connectionStrings is connected to a local SQL database on my computer so I'm not sure if you all will be able to access it.
-I believe we need to configure a cloud hosted Azure SQL database.

-Once, we set up the Azure SQL database.
-We need to run the following query:

 -----------------------------------------------------------------------------------------------------

 Now you should be able to run the web app.
 Navigate to this page: ~/Account/Login